Qloapps/qloapps-docs/docs/module_development/creation.md

   }
 }
 ```
-Lets explain things used in constructor method line by line.
+Let us explain things used in the constructor method line by line.

 | line                                                                       | Description                                                                                          | Detail                                                                                                                                                                                     |
 | :------------------------------------------------------------------------- | :--------------------------------------------------------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |